plum-css/plum/_docs/modules-layout.md

 title: Modules->Layout
 ---

-A modules layout classes define and alter the positioning of the module and its children.
+A modules layout classes define the positioning and layout of the module and its children.

 {% mermaid %}
 graph TD;